adamglowacki/systemd/notes.md

 It all started with Unix, more than 50 years ago.
 Our Linux shares the philosophy, is based on Unix.
 Or Unixes, to be more precise.

-At some point in time, there came a Unix named System V. In this specific Unix, appeared a thing called init scripts.
-It was a way to boot the system and manage all its components.

-Very early at the boot time, a process called "init" is created.
+Very early at the boot time, a process called "init" is created by the kernel.
 It gets PID 1 always.
 It's a grandfather of every other process in the system.
 This process must know how to start all the other system components --- how to set up network, how to run webserver, logging daemon, X11 server, logind and so on.
+It needs to know what is to be run/monitored/killed and when.

-It is provided with just a bunch of shell scripts and it runs them at certain points of time.
+At some point in time, there came a Unix named System V. In this specific Unix, the init process provided with just a bunch of shell scripts and it runs them at certain points of time.
 Namely, when a "runlevel" is being changed.
 It's like a stage of the system's life.

+At some point in time, there came a Unix named System V. In this specific Unix, appeared a thing called init scripts.
+It was a way to boot the system and manage all its components.

 ---